 The project EMeRGe (Effect of Megacities on the Transport and Transformation of Pollutants on the Regional to Global Scales) aims to investigate experimentally the impact of emissions from major population centers (MPC) on air pollution at different scales.
-With this purpose, two dedicated airborne measurement campaigns on board of the HALO aircraft research platform will be performed in Europe (July 2017) and East Asia(April 2 018) to study the transport and transformation of MPC outflow plumes.The measurements of trace reactive gases and aerosols in the outflow plumes will be coupled with comparison with model simulations and satellite data to improve the present understanding of the patterns of pollution resulting from European and Asian MPCs.
+With this purpose, two dedicated airborne measurement campaigns on board of the HALO aircraft research platform were performed in Europe (July 2017) and East Asia(April 2 018) to study the transport and transformation of MPC outflow plumes.The measurements of trace reactive gases and aerosols in the outflow plumes are coupled with comparison with model simulations and satellite data to improve the present understanding of the patterns of pollution resulting from European and Asian MPCs.

 EMeRGe is a project partly funded by the DFG within the HALO SPP 1294 program.
 EMeRGe is coordinated by the TROLAS group and comprises two complementary experienced scientific teams:

 1. HALO-EMeRGe Measurement Team

 University of Bremen, Institute for Environmental Physics (UB-IUP): Prof. J. P. Burrows, Dr. M.D.
 Andrés Hernández

 University of Heidelberg, Institute for Environmental Physics (UH-IUP): Prof. K. Pfeilsticker Dr. D. Pöhler, and Prof. U Platt

 University of Wuppertal, Physics Department (BUW-IAU): Prof. R. Koppmann, Dr. M. Krebsbach

 University of Mainz / Max Planck Institute for Chemistry- Particle Chemistry Department (JGU-IPA): Prof. S. Borrmann, Dr. J. Schneider